techiediaries/techiediaries/_posts/2019/Angular/2019-7-02-angular-ng-content.md

 ---
 layout: post
-title: "Content Projection/Transclusion in Angular 8|7 with ng-content"
+title: "Content Projection in Angular 9/8: Pass Data from a Parent Component to a Child Template with Ng-content"
 image: "images/content/angular.png"
 excerpt: "Content projection is an Angular concept that helps developers build reusable components.
 It allows you to pass data from a parent component to a template of a child component." tags : [ angular , angular8 ]
 ---

-Content projection is an Angular concept that helps developers build reusable components.
+Content projection is an concept that helps developers build reusable [Angular components](https://www.techiediaries.com/angular-components/).
 It allows you to pass data from a parent component to a template of a child component.
 It's similar to transclusion in Angular.js

+## Content Projection with Angular 9 Example

-Let's now see with a simple Angular 8 example how we can project content from a parent component to its child.
+Let's now see with a simple [Angular 9 example](https://www.techiediaries.com/angular/angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient/) how we can project content from a parent component to its child.

 We'll be using Stackblitz for creating our content project example.